 It might seem odd to talk about feelings when it comes to files and productivity, but Raindrop just feels right.
-From the moment I logged in for the first time, I knew that there was significant thought and love behind the service.
-Design-wise, it feels polished, clean and colorful.
+From the moment I logged in for the first time, I knew that there were significant thought and love behind the service.
+Design-wise, it feels polished, clean and colourful.
 Development-wise, it feels fast, light and useful.

 Although there isn’t an actual how-to guide or tutorial, getting started is fast and intuitive.
-Create a few folders, assign colorful icons, add your first bookmarks and off you go!
+Create a few folders, assign colourful icons, add your first bookmarks and off you go!